 The vibrant textures, patterns, and colors of the brand are what made NBNW stand out.
-The duo’s aesthetics of combining modern street-style with Indian textures caught the eye of the world and saw celebrities like Lily Singh, Sonam Kapoor, Rekha, and Jennifer Lopez make a statement in the apparel.
+The duo’s aesthetics of combining modern street-style with Indian textures caught the eye of the world and saw celebrities like Lily Singh, and Sonam Kapoor make a statement in the apparel.

 We discovered the bond between the designers, the blend of the fashion and pop-culture world, and a lot more.
 Read excerpts:

 Let’s begin with the friendship story of Mriga and Amrit.

 Both of us are from the diverse city of Toronto and that’s where our friendship began.
 Our mutual love for laughter drew us closer to each other.
 Yes, we love to laugh!
 Another thing that brought us closer was the shared taste of aesthetic of remixing Indian traditional textiles worn in a current context and similar sense of creation.
 We both love to work in a style where we work with all types of people and we both have a longing to learn about indigenous communities and art forms.